sebastianhuus/sebastianhuus/README.md

 ## Hiya!👋
 <img align="right" src="https://github-readme-stats-sebastianhuus.vercel.app/api?username=sebastianhuus&count_private=true&show_icons=true&theme=jolly&hide_title=true" />

-Welcome to my (currently) somewhat empty GitHub profile!
+Welcome to my (seemingly) empty GitHub profile!
+It's all top-secret personal projects that the world will never see!
 I'm a software engineering student at the University of Oslo and I'm super excited to learn about pretty much all there is about *everything*.
 My main interests are ✨*space*✨, rockets🚀 and music!🎵 And, for *natural* (heh) reasons, the physics related to those!

 ## 📚Current projects